 My home economics teacher Mrs M taught from a wheelchair.
 Mrs M was the driver when her closest friend Miss T died in the car accident.
 Mrs M didn’t come back straight away, and she was very sad, we were told.

 The next term she was back, teaching in the same school but now, without her friend and colleague.
-Mrs M was a professional teacher who displayed good personality traits: creativity, reliability, empathy, agreeableness, timeliness, individual-care, versatility, and enthusiasm, helping both students and teachers.
+Mrs M was a professional teacher who displayed good personality traits, helping both students and teachers.

 Her accident didn’t change how she behaved as a professional teacher, as a role model, and as a coworker.
 Good teacher personality traits are key to student’s retention of the skills we so much want them to get.

-Being an effective professional teacher requires a unique set of skills and personality traits.
+Being an effective professional teacher requires a unique set of skills.
 Few of us are born great teachers, but we can all maximise our skills and qualities.

 We all want to be better teachers, but it can be hard to know where to start.
 There are many great books on teaching skills, but the effectiveness of those skills is limited without the proper personality to execute those skills.